Skip to content

 Important

-This guide assumes that you develop under the latest version of Ubuntu.
+This guide assumes you develop under the latest version of Debian/Ubuntu.
 You can of course also use your favourite distribution.
 You just might have to adapt the commands below slightly, in particular the commands for installing additional software.

 The first step is to install Nominatim itself.
 Please follow the installation instructions in the Admin section.
-You don't need to set up a webserver for development, the webserver that is included with PHP is sufficient.
+You don't need to set up a webserver for development, the webserver that can be started via nominatim serve is sufficient.

 sudo apt install vagrant vagrant-libvirt libvirt-daemon nfs-kernel-server

-The Nominatim test suite consists of behavioural tests (using behave) and unit tests (using PHPUnit for PHP code and pytest for Python code).
+The Nominatim test suite consists of behavioural tests (using pytest-bdd) and unit tests (using pytest).
 It has the following additional requirements:

 For testing the Python search frontend, you need to install extra dependencies depending on your choice of webserver framework: